Real estate investors are always talking about the ever-elusive and highly-coveted off-market deal.

 When buying from a wholesaler, there is often rehab that is needed so just make sure you run your own numbers to verify that the deal still works for you.
 Some wholesalers will try to underestimate the needed repairs to make the deal look more attractive.

-These can be a great place to pick up off-market deals for pennies on the dollar.
-Auctions are where properties are sold, usually for back taxes owed.
+These can be a great place to pick up off-market deals for pennies on the dollar. live auctions and auction websites are where properties are sold, usually for back taxes owed.

 Depending on the jurisdiction in which the auction is taking place, you may be able to purchase a property for just the delinquent taxes owed.
 That’s a topic for another article, but just know that if a property is at the auction, it’s definitely not being listed on the MLS.